Location and Background

 Summary of Facts

-• Popular activities on the road include fishing, kayaking, and rock climbing.
+- Popular activities include fishing, kayaking, and rock climbing.

-• The best time to visit is during the summer months from June to August.
+- The best time to visit is during the summer months from June to August, although spring and autumn offer quieter experiences.

-• The nearest major airport is in Kristiansund, and there are bus services available to nearby towns.
+- The nearest major airport is in Kristiansund, with bus services available to nearby towns.